 AUx Instructional Designer

-Joy Adams (she, her, hers) is a broadly trained human geographer with research specializations in ethnic geography, tourism studies, qualitative methods, and the North American culture region (the U.S. and Canada).
+Joy Adams (she/her/hers) is a broadly trained human geographer with research specializations in ethnic geography, tourism studies, qualitative methods, and the North American culture region (the U.S. and Canada).
 She holds BA and PhD degrees in geography from The University of Texas at Austin and a Master of Applied Geography degree from Texas State University.
 Joy began her academic career as a classroom instructor, most recently as Associate Professor of Geography at Humboldt State University, the northernmost campus in the California State University system.
 After teaching for eight years, Joy relocated to the DC metro area to serve as a senior researcher at the Association of American Geographers.
 There, she worked on NSF-funded projects to investigate non-academic career paths for geography graduates and to promote diversity and inclusion within the discipline.
 Since 2013, Joy has worked as an instructional designer, and in September 2015, she completed an online certificate program in e-learning instructional design through The University of California, Irvine.
 In May 2015, Joy joined the staff of AU's e-Learning Support Services office in Bender Library, where she consults with faculty and staff on course design and development, instructional technology, and online pedagogy.
 She also occasionally teaches undergraduate geography courses as an adjunct instructor at The University of Maryland.
-When she is not working on her courses, Joy can often be found binge-watching television programs in the company of her three cats, eating Indian food, conducting genealogical research, performing karaoke, or exploring historic cemeteries.
+When she is not working on her courses, Joy can often be found binge-watching television programs in the company of her two cats, eating Indian food, conducting genealogical research, performing karaoke, or exploring historic cemeteries.

 Curriculum Designer, AUx2

-Student Staff, American University Experience (AUx)
+Undergraduate Intern, American University Experience (AUx)

 AUx Videographer and Instructional Multimedia Designer

 Meng Wang (she, her, hers) graduated from the master’s program in film and video at American University.
 As a filmmaker who studied and practiced video production for nine years, she made several films including documentaries and fictions.
 In these video production practices, she played various roles such as editor, director, producer and graphic designer.
 Meng currently works as an Instructional Multimedia Designer at American University library.
-Her responsibility includes creating multimedia especially video content in the university’s learning management system and other web-based instructional software.
+Her responsibilities includes creating multimedia especially video content in the university’s learning management system and other web-based instructional software.
 Utilizing proven instructional design principles and techniques, she designs, develops, and bridges effective communications between faculty and online learners.
 Meng loves watching films and reading in her free time.